GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/Doxygen.rst

   Eventually, doxygen (version 1.8.13) is provided within the `thirdPartyLibs` repository.

-Configure GEOSX and go the build directory:
+Configure GEOS and go the build directory:

   .. code-block:: sh